cygnosic/fork_monitor/README.md

 # fork_monitor
-fork_monitor on being run monitors fork() syscall and logs the PID.
+fork_monitor logs the PIDs which use fork() while running.
 Based on EBPf, it is the modified version of PidPerSec.
+Tested on linux x86_64.